sopra-fs24-group-28/spotify-memory-client/README.md

 Through this game, players have the chance to discover new music with friends.
 This game is also a great web application project for this course, as it takes advantage of the powerful Spotify API and presents a broad range of design possibilities.

 This is the front-end part of our implementation – the corresponding back-end can be found [here](https://github.com/sopra-fs24-group-28/spotify-memory-server).
+Find the application currently deployed [here](https://sopra-fs24-group-28-client.oa.r.appspot.com/login).

 This application was developed as part of the FS24 – Software Engineering Lab (SoPra) taught by Prof. Dr. Thomas Fritz.
 [More information](https://hasel.dev/teachings/fs24-sopra/).